-These performance metrics indicate the recommended conservation program is a necessary and good investment for the East Los Angeles District.
+These performance metrics indicate the recommended conservation program is a necessary and good investment for the Bakersfield District.
 The water savings are needed in order for the District to comply with state legislated potable water use targets in 2020.
-The water savings will also help to improve system supply reliability, especially in dry periods.
-The recommended program is cost-competitive compared to other supply alternatives as evidenced by the low unit cost and high benefit-cost ratio.
+The water savings will also help to improve groundwater basin conditions, especially in dry periods.
+The recommended program is cost-competitive compared to other supply alternatives as evidenced by the low unit cost.